sam210723/xrit-rx/README.md

 ![GK-2A Wavelengths](https://vksdr.com/bl-content/uploads/pages/ee5e126f5e958391589fea17a681d7f7/wavelengths.png)

 ## Getting Started
-The [RTL-SDR Blog](https://www.rtl-sdr.com) has written a thorough [guide](https://www.rtl-sdr.com/rtl-sdr-com-goes-16-17-and-gk-2a-weather-satellite-reception-comprehensive-tutorial/) for setting up the hardware and software required to receive imagery GOES-16/17 and GK-2A.
+The [RTL-SDR Blog](https://www.rtl-sdr.com) has written a thorough [guide](https://www.rtl-sdr.com/rtl-sdr-com-goes-16-17-and-gk-2a-weather-satellite-reception-comprehensive-tutorial/) for setting up the hardware and software required to receive imagery from GOES-16/17 and GK-2A.
 Once you are able to receive the GK-2A LRIT downlink with **goesrecv**, you can begin installing and configuring **xrit-rx**.

 ### Installing xrit-rx
-**xrit-rx** requires Python packages [`pycryptodome`](https://pypi.org/project/pycryptodome/) and [`pillow`](https://pypi.org/project/Pillow/) to be installed before use.
-These can be installed with the following command:
+**xrit-rx** requires Python packages [`pycryptodome`](https://pypi.org/project/pycryptodome/) and [`pillow`](https://pypi.org/project/Pillow/) to be installed using the following command:
 ```
 pip3 install pycryptodome pillow
 ```